-The Icarus Wings also serve a new gameplay purpose, taking the place of the Pegasuses sections from God of War II.
+The Icarus Wings serve a new gameplay purpose, taking the place of the Pegasus sections from God of War II.
 Jumping on heat vents send Kratos flying through the air to travel between the Chain of Balance and other areas you’ll explore.

 These sections are exciting, as you travel a great distance avoiding obstacles, debris and giant boulders destroying the environment and hurling toward you.
 It’s a welcome change of pace to break up long sections of combat.

 The whip and claws play similarly to the Blades of Exile, but are aesthetically different and have minor differences in their range and damage given.
 The Cestus are dual gauntlets that breakthrough barriers and enemy shields.

 Kratos also earns the Bow of Apollo to shoot down enemies and set bristle paths on fire.